primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.pool._constructor_.md

 |  reserves | { reserveRisky: string; reserveStable: string; liquidity: string; } |  |
 |  invariant | string |  |
 |  referencePriceOfRisky | number |  |

+## Remarks

+If reserves are not overridden, a `referencePriceOfRisky` must be defined.
+Reserves are computed using this value and stored instead.